Thursday 3 -5 pm

 307 English Building

 office phone: 217-305-0067

-Laws are made of language, and so we will consider both how legal texts make meaning, and how we, and the courts, interpret that meaning.
+Put more simply, we will consider both how legal texts make meaning, and how we, and the courts, interpret that meaning.
 The law depends on our common understanding of language to frame and interpret everything from statutes and contracts to witness statements and judicial rulings.
-The law assigns meaning to language as well, sorting out ambiguity and resolving opposing readings of the same text.
-For example, in Washington, DC, v.
+And yet that common understanding varies: your meaning is not my meaning.
+And so the law assigns the meaning to language as well, sorting out ambiguity and resolving opposing readings of the same text.
+To put this abstraction more manageably: in Washington, DC, v.
 Heller, nine highly-educated Supreme Court justices came to two completely opposite interpretations of the Second Amendment (the one about the right to bear arms).

-Readings — all are available online, with frequent updates — include legislation, court cases, and analyses of various language and law issues.
+Readings — all are available online, with frequent updates — they consist of legislation, court cases, and analyses of various legal issues relevant to the topic.

 Attorneys and judges regularly turn to dictionaries like Webster's Third, the OED, or the American Heritage Dictionary to find out what the law means.
 Is that wise?
 Dictionaries aren't created with the courts in mind (except of course for legal dictionaries, like Black's Law Dictionary), and both legal scholars and lexicographers are voicing their concerns about using dictionaries as proof in court.